How diet may effect cancer risk

 - Nonvegetarians: eggs, dairy, and fish plus meat (>1 time per week)

-I believe that an important point of this report is that this does not “prove” that red meat causes colon cancer or that eating vegetables prevents it.
-These diets seem to be associated with a higher or lower, respectively, risk of this cancer, but the specific relationship is still unknown, and may remain so for a long time.
+This study does not “prove” that red meat causes colon cancer or that eating vegetables prevents it.
+These diets seem to be associated with a higher or lower, respectively, risk of this cancer.